History

 On the Oder island called Ostrów Tumski, a timber stronghold was built in the early Middle Ages, constituting one of the main seats of the first Piasts and their officials.
 It protected the crossings over the Oder, which was part of a major trade and communication route.
 It consisted of a princely seat and an outer bailey on which a cathedral was built of the bishopric erected in 1000.
 Next to the cathedral, a brick bishop’s manor house and residential buildings for the canons were built.
 The stronghold itself became the most important seat of Prince Bolesław the Tall, son of Władysław II the Exile, after his return to the country in 1163, and then of subsequent Piast princes from the Silesian line.
 In documents it was recorded in 1239 as “nostra caminata” of Henry the Pious, “castro nostro Wrat” of Henry III the White and “castro lapideo in curia nostra” of Henry III the White in 1265 and “castro lapideo in caminata nostra” in 1266.

-In the years 1163-1201, on the initiative of Prince Bolesław the Tall, a Romanesque palace and a court chapel located next to it may have been built.
-His successor Henry the Bearded may not have been involved in construction activities at the castle, residing rather near the city he was organizing, on the grounds of the manor house on the left bank of the Oder.
+From the 12th century, the wooden buildings of the stronghold were gradually replaced with brick ones.
+Between 1163 and 1201, at the initiative of Prince Bolesław the Tall, a Romanesque keep may have been built, a symbol of power among rebellious Silesian magnates and pretenders to power.
+Bolesław’s successor, Henry the Bearded, was said to have resided more near the city he was organizing and within the grounds of his manor on the left bank of the Oder, and thus invested less in castle expansion.
 On the other hand, the period of Henry’s rule was more stable than the times of Bolesław the Tall, who took part in numerous conflicts and struggles, and was twice, in 1172 and 1177 expelled from Wrocław by his younger brother Mieszko Tanglefoot.
 The economic situation would also have been more conducive to large construction investments in the 13th century.
 Henry or his wife Jadwiga could have founded one of the castle chapels on a cross plan, the latest being built during the short reign of their son, Henry the Pious.

 At the end of the 13th century, the role of the clergy in the area of Ostrów Tumski was growing.
 When Henry IV erected the collegiate church of the Holy Cross, the island was divided into a western – princely and eastern – bishop’s part.
 After the death of Henry IV, the Piast castle was used less and less often.
 In the years 1329-1335, its area was lent to the chapter of the collegiate church of the Holy Cross for residential purposes, which is why it was soon divided into seven plots.
 In 1382, king Wenceslaus IV considered expanding the castle, but soon abandoned it.
 In 1439, the chapter acquired the land as its own and managed it until secularization in 1810.
 The new owners did not need the princely residential buildings or the castle fortifications, which in the early modern period underwent gradual rebuilding and demolition works.
 Additional destruction was brought by warfare, including the last one during the Second World War.
 After its end, only the former castle chapel of St. Martin was rebuilt.